AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/room-management.md

 You can perform the following actions from this centralized interface:

-* Select Launch room   to launch and enter the room.
+* Click the Launch room icon to launch and enter the room.
-* Use the search bar to find the room you're looking for.
-Note: It will only search the rooms that you created.
+* Use the search bar to find the room you're looking for (will only search the rooms that you created).
-* Use Delete room  to remove the room.
-Deleting this room will delete all the recordings and files related to this room.
+* Click the Delete room icon to remove the room.
+Doing so will delete all recordings and files related to the room.

 When you select a room, you can view content or recordings available in that room.
-On this screen, the information is available within two tabs: the Content tab and the Recordings tab.
+On this screen, the information is available within two tabs: the **Content** tab and the **Recordings** tab.

+**Content tab**

 The Content tab lets you view the uploaded files, their type, size, last accessed date, and uploaded date.